The Pu‘u ‘Ō‘ō Eruption Lasted 35 Years

 The Pu‘u ‘Ō‘ō eruption began in 1983, and ranks as the longest and most voluminous known outpouring of lava from Kīlauea Volcano's East Rift Zone in more than 500 years.
 Lava fountains and flows have profoundly altered the landscape and repeatedly challenged residents with lava inundation.
-By the end of 2016, lava flows had covered 144 km2 (55.6 mi2), erupted about 4.4 km3 (1.1 mi3) of lava, and had added 179 hectares (443 acres) of new land to Kīlauea's southeastern shore.
+By the end the eruption in 2018, lava flows had covered 144 km2 (55.6 mi2), erupted about 4.4 km3 (1.1 mi3) of lava, and had added 177 hectares (439 acres) of new land to Kīlauea's southeastern shore.
 Lava flows also destroyed 215 structures and buried 14.3 km (8.9 mi) of highway with lava as thick as 35 m (115 ft).

-Scientists have divided the eruption thus far into 61 episodes of activity, defined by the style of eruption (for example, discrete lava fountain and fissure events or persistent lava effusion) and location of the erupting vent.
+Scientists divided the eruption into 61 episodes of activity, defined by the style of eruption (for example, discrete lava fountain and fissure events or persistent lava effusion) and location of the erupting vent.
 In the chronology below, the 61 eruptive episodes are grouped into five broad time periods.

 January 1983 – July 1986: Growth of Pu‘u ‘Ō‘ō